mayank-agg/itempropwp/README.md

 ### How does it work?

-This asumes that Your page is not fully integrated with HTML5's data properties for microdata.
-This plugin will create small code inside Your `full content`, with extra microdata from schema.org.
+The plug-in assumes that the page is not fully integrated with HTML5's data properties for microdata and creates small code inside `full content`, with extra microdata from schema.org.
 This will be ONLY on singular pages - post, page or your custom post type.

 Once we are on singular page:

 * NEW in 3.3.0 itemprop="review".
-* we will extract from it EXCERPT.
+* Page will be extracted from excerpt.
-* If You haven't provided excerpt, plugin will look-up for post content, and downsize it to 170 symbols up to full word.
+* If excerpt is not provided, plugin will look-up for post content, and downsize it to 170 symbols up to full word.
-* If your content consist ONLY of shortcode, it will strip it out, and leave empty content. :(
+* If content consists only of shortcode, plug-in will strip it out, and leave empty content.
-* If we have empty content, from previous step, we will use post title.
-Not best choise, but at least we have some `description`.
+* If there is empty content from previous step, post title will be used.
+Not a best choice, but at least there is a 'description'.
-* If Your post do not have even title, plugin will giveup and your description will be ampty.
-(This ir very bad :') )
+* If there is no title on the post, plugin will make the description empty.

-Other options, like `datePublished`, `UserComments`, `url` are taken from post
+Other options, like `datePublished`, `UserComments`, `url` are taken from post.

 ### Features

-* Admin interface for options: description lenght (if excerpt not provided),show/hide UserComments:325,  show/hide dateModified
+* Admin interface for options: description length (if excerpt not provided),show/hide UserComments:325,  show/hide dateModified
 * itemprop="description" (since 3.1.1)
 * itemprop="name" (since 3.0)
 * itemprop="url" (since 3.0)